MOpenlander/barcodeCompressor/readme.md

 therefore the next digit must be a 0: ```1101100110```
 1. Add the trailing 0 to the end: ```11011001100```

+## Usage
+On a memory-limited device which needs to be able to produce Code 128 barcodes, store the compressed barcode table and implement the decompression logic.
+It can then use the 128 A, B, and C tables to find the index of which pattern to use.
+A barcode can be built from the decompressed pattern.

 ## References
 [https://en.wikipedia.org/wiki/Code_128](https://en.wikipedia.org/wiki/Code_128)